 In June 2014 meeting, the OECD Competition Committee addressed recent developments regarding such strategies, building on earlier discussions (see 2009 Roundtable Proceedings as well as the 2014 Global Forum discussion).
 Participants have also looked at how competition law enforcement can contribute to enhancing effective competition in the pharmaceutical sector.

-» Read the detailed summary of the discussion.
+» Read the Executive Summary with key findings and the detailed summary of the discussion.

 Competition Issues in the Distribution of Pharmaceuticals (OECD 2014 Global Forum discussion)